 Did you know that Intel hired an anthropologist?
-The world is no longer divided into skills that can be defined by subjects like math, languages and science.
+The world is no longer divided into skills that can be defined by subjects like maths, languages, and science.
 Math, for instance, relies so much on language and symbols.

 Look for a preschool that knows how to implement theme-based learning.
-Planned activities as well as free play go into making a theme-based curriculum especially powerful.
-For example, in the school where I work, we integrate basic disciplines like English, Math and Art with the exploration of a broad subject, such as ‘communities,’ ‘out in the garden’ and so on.
+Planned activities, as well as free play, go into making a theme-based curriculum especially powerful.
+For example, in the school where I work, we integrate basic disciplines like English, Maths, and Art with the exploration of a broad subject, such as ‘communities,’ ‘out in the garden’, and so on.

 Games and free play

 Dr. Karyn Purvis said something pretty remarkable.
 “Scientists have determined that it takes approximately 400 repetitions to create a new synapse in the brain – unless it is done with play, in which case it takes between 10 – 20 repetitions.”

 There are lessons and then there are game-based activities that make it come alive.
 Look for a pre-primary program that reinforces concepts outside the class, through activities, games, and projects.
 The more multisensorial these games are, the better.
 For example, asking a child to jump on the right number that is drawn on the floor.
 Asking children to take a toy car and track the proper formation of the letter ‘S.’ Feeding the shark a particular sound.
 Children love such activities because they are fun and interesting.

 Stories, rhymes, and word games are also wonderful ways to get a child to really and truly engage with a curriculum and think on multiple levels.
 Does the preschool take even a simple discussion to another level?
 Do they ask questions about it to the children and encourage them to express their opinions, even if they don’t like the main character in a story?
 A pre-primary curriculum should challenge that capacity for infinite thinking.
 These are the little triggers that children need to develop their thinking skills and not just be happy with simple answers.